xlwings/xlwings/docs/converters.rst

     ``PandasDataFrameConverter`` defines how a list of list (as delivered by the default Accessor) should be turned into a Pandas DataFrame.

-    The ``ConverterAccessor`` class provides basic scaffolding to make the task of writing a new Converter easier.
+    The ``Converter`` class provides basic scaffolding to make the task of writing a new Converter easier.
 If you need more control you can subclass ``Accessor`` directly, but this part is currently undocumented and requires more work.